fdurni/IndividualProject/design/applicationFlow.md

 1. Servlet sends list back to training sessions jsp.
 1. Training sessions jsp displays the session(s) in a table format (specific session, sessions for week, sessions for program)

-### View PRs
+### View PRs & Goals

-1. Page sends a request to view PR servlet
+1. Page sends a request to servlet
 2. Servlet uses the PR dao to select PRs
+3. Servlet uses the Goal dao to select Goals
-3. Dao performs select and creates PR objects from results.
+4. Dao performs select and creates PR and Goal objects from results.
-4. Dao returns list of PRs to servlet.
+5. Dao returns list of PRs and Goals to servlet.
-5. Servlet sends list back to PR jsp.
+6. Servlet sends list back to PR jsp.
-6. PR jsp displays the PRs in a chart.
+7. PR jsp displays the PRs vs. Goals in a chart.

 ### View Progress
 1. Page sends a request to view Progress servlet